 - Make sure the landlord is who they say they are.
 You can search the apartment address in our database to see who the actual property owner is.

-- Never give money to someone unless you're sure they're the landlord or leasing agent.
+- Never give money to someone unless you're sure they are the landlord or leasing agent.

 - Never use a wire transfer to pay for an apartment.
 You can't get your money back after a wire transfer.

-Don't fill out an application unless you're certain it's real.
+Don't fill out an application unless you're certain it is real.
 Be cautious about giving out personal information, like your social security number and bank numbers.

 HOW TO SPOT A SCAM

-Insist on seeing the apartment before you rent it.
-Scam listings usually have fake photos or photos stolen from an older listing.
+Always insist on seeing the apartment before you rent it.
+Scam listings usually have fake photos, or photos stolen from an older listing.
 Keep an eye out for: